 Being a part of an outstanding team that accomplishes extraordinary things together is exceptionally fulfilling.
-The dedicated professionals across the Office of the Vice President for Research and Innovation continually inspire me with their determination and commitment to provide guidance and support across the research enterprise and I am fortunate to be a part of this outstanding organization.
+The dedicated professionals across the Office of Research and Innovation continually inspire me with their determination and commitment to provide guidance and support across the research enterprise and I am fortunate to be a part of this outstanding organization.

 When do you think you are at your best, professionally?

 I believe that I excel when I am working on challenging assignments in a team environment in which I am able to help others succeed.
 Engaging with Virginia Tech’s faculty to ensure that the terms and conditions that are included within their contracts afford them with the flexibility they need to meet the mission requirements of their research while simultaneously ensuring compliance with all applicable laws, regulations, and university policies is extremely rewarding.